Many Photographers use RAID Storage to Increase the Speed of their Workflow

 What do I do to Backup all My Photographs

 At the moment, my ThunderBay is almost completely full.
 Usually I do a backup in between more often, before it is full, that is in my opinion much better!

 I like to back up all my files to other external hard drives and of course to my online storages.
 I don’t want to risk leaving my ready-to-go nature photographs on my RAID, since a RAID storage is not an image backup for me!

 Also, I make sure to always save my RAW image files on separate backup drives as well, because I don’t want a preventable thing like corruption, human error, or malware to be the reason to lose all valuable RAW files or ready-to-go photos!

 The Bottom Line of Using a Raid Storage for Me

 Taking the advantage of their useful features, speed, mirroring…etc. is just right for me.
-Just be careful, don’t use a RAID for your full backup of your images or any other data you have.
+Just be careful, don’t use a RAID for your full backup of your photographs or any other data you have.
 It is not a backup for all your files!
-Also, a 2nd and 3rd backup of all your great images will always pay off!
+Also, a 2nd and 3rd backup of all your great photographs will always pay off!